 Grandparenting is a journey of love—one that requires your flexibility, adaptability, patience, and commitment.
 It’s unlikely you’ll ever get it down perfectly, but recognizing the possibilities and challenges and making thoughtful decisions along the way can make it rewarding and fulfilling for everyone.

-Grandparent Reflection: Now that you’re enjoying grandparenthood, take a moment…think back to the relationship you had with your grandparent’s.
-How does it compare to the role you play with your grandchildren.
+Now that you’re enjoying grandparenthood, take a moment…think back to the relationship you had with your grandparent’s.
+How does it compare to the role you play with your grandchildren?
 Is it different?
 The same?
 Let us know.
 Join the discussion and leave a comment below.